TenzinDann/tenzindann.github.io/content/_index.md

         I previously trained and worked as a social science researcher with a background in sociology and anthropology.
 My earlier work focused on institutions, customs, and religion in ethnic minority regions, and I have also studied relations between different ethnic groups.

         Currently, my main focus has shifted to computational neuroscience × machine learning.
 I am particularly interested in brain encoding/decoding models and representation learning, with an emphasis on vision and multimodal learning.
-Through this lens, I explore how model representations correspond to neural data—especially the relationship between modern vision models (e.g., CLIP/Transformers), fMRI responses, and high-level visual components.

         Please feel free to reach out 😃